 Visit Salcombe and chances are you’ll never want to leave.
 Beautiful beaches, fine seafood and some of the most luxury holiday homes in South Devon make it a dream destination.
 In addition to this, there are plenty of unique South Devon attractions that are under an hours drive from Salcombe, which makes it the perfect base.
 You know, just in case you get tired of panoramic views, fresh crab and long stretches of sandy beaches!
+In this blog, we reveal some of the best places in Devon to visit.

 1. Buckfast Abbey